wazo-platform/wazo-doc/source/administration/call_completion/call_completion.rst

 Some timers governs the use of call completion.
 These are:

 * offer timer: the time the caller has to request call completion.
-Default to 30 seconds.
+Defaults to 30 (seconds).
 * busy available timer: when call completion on busy subscriber is requested, if this timer expires before the called party becomes available, then the call completion attempt will be cancelled.
-  Default to 900 seconds.
+  Defaults to 900 (seconds).
 * no response available timer: similar to the "busy available timer", but when call completion on no response is requested.
-Default to 900 seconds.
+Defaults to 900 (seconds).
-* recall timer: when the caller who requested call completion is called back, how long the original caller's phone ring before giving up.
-Default to 30.
+* recall timer: when the caller who requested call completion is called back, how long the original caller's phone rings before giving up.
+Defaults to 30 (seconds).

 Special Scenarios
 -----------------

-When the caller is called back in the context of call completion, XiVO attempt to call the callee in a way similar to directly calling the user.
+When the caller is called back in the context of call completion, XiVO attempts to call the callee in a way similar to directly calling the user.

-This means that if, for example, the callee has enabled the do not disturb functionality, then the call completion call back will ultimately fail to reach the callee.
-The behaviour is similar if the user has an unconditonal forward, a schedule, a call right or a preprocess subroutine, etc.
+This means that if, for example, the callee has enabled the `Do Not Disturb` functionality, then the call completion callback will ultimately fail to reach the callee.
+The behaviour is similar if the user has an unconditional call forwarding, a schedule, a call permission or a preprocess subroutine, etc.

 In the following scenario: